yunielrc/ydf/README.md

 git push -u origin master
 ```

+### Install packages

-Then when you reinstall your OS or on a new machine you can install all your
+When you reinstall your OS or on a new machine you can install all your
 packages with:

 ```sh